moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/model_rollout_guide.md

 This is an optional but recommended step before rolling out to all GitLab team members.
 Code Creation team members and interested stakeholders will have more knowledge of the currently used models, and they can give valuable feedback around latency and correctness in comparison to current models.

-Before doing this rollout, make sure that the Internal Feedback issue have been created.
+Before rollout, make sure that an Internal Feedback issue has been created.
 Make sure to direct all feedback to the internal feedback issue.

 ### Rollout to all GitLab team members